rohanv08/f1-scheduling/README.md

 │       ├───index.html: Main base HTML file
 │       └───app.js: Main app that runs AnalysisPage
-│       └───fetchWithTimeout.js: Fetch to connect to backend └───data
+│       └───fetchWithTimeout.js: Fetch to connect to backend ├───data
-    ├───circuits.csv: Contains data about the different tracks ├───formatting_data.ipynb: Jupyter notebook to format all data files ├───team.csv: Contains data about the teams we display └───temp.csv: Contains daily weather data about major cities from 1980
+|   ├───circuits.csv: Contains data about the different tracks
+|   ├───formatting_data.ipynb: Jupyter notebook to format all data files
+|   ├───team.csv: Contains data about the teams we display
+|   └───temp.csv: Contains daily weather data about major cities from 1980
+└───presentation: class presentation and images
 ```